leigler/f18webadvanced/assignment2.md

 # [X](/)
 # Assignment 2: Pattern

+## Final Preparations

+*For next week* (Oct 12), consider the feedback you received today, and resolve your pattern and interface for a full class critique.

+This means:
+- Be sure that your pattern (in its final form) is uploaded and accessible as a github page from your github repository.
+- Testing your pattern/interface to make sure all the files are properly linked/working on your github.
+- Making sure that your site is responsive to various screen sizes.
+We will be presenting the pattern sites on the classroom&rsquo;s installed computer/monitor.

 ## Week 4 (Part 4/4)

 *For next week* (Oct 5) Introduce a basic interface into your pattern.
 Over the next two weeks you will work on this interface and how it might enhance our experience of your pattern.